 If the candidate is a minor, it is a requirement that one parent or legal guardian travel with them throughout their journey to the changerooms, onto the playing field and back to the changerooms after baptism.

 If you have any questions or concerns regarding this – please contact the Convention Committee via the FAQs section of this website using the ‘CONTACT US’ form.

 At the conclusion of the baptism talk, attendants will guide you to the change rooms in the basement area of Marvel Stadium.
 The brothers will exit left along the edge of the field to the men’s northern change rooms, and sisters will exit right along the field to the women’s southern change rooms.
 Baptism Attendants will then guide you back up to the playing field area where the baptism will be conducted at the southern end of the field, after which you’ll be guided back to the change rooms to change back into your convention attire.
 The change rooms have amenities including toilets, showers, mirrors, racks and moderate storage space for your clothing and bags.
 The map below details the various locations inside the stadium.

-As in 2014, family members and friends will not be permitted onto the field to take photos.
+As in 2014, family members and friends will not be permitted onto the field to take photos unless the candidate is a minor.
 However, if you would like a photo of the occasion, we will have photographers at the baptism tubs who will be taking pictures of our baptismal candidates as they enter and exit the pools.